tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

 >
 >After running the docker file, you can get the container you want.
 The last and important property is that Docker allows different containers to operate simultaneously without affecting  other containers.

-Because of those properties, when a user wants to take advantage of the server's computing capability, he no more worries about problems caused by different environments and he can focus on his project.
+Because of those properties, when a user wants to take advantage of the server's computing capability, you can no more worry about problems caused by different environments and you can focus on the project.

-Besides integrating Docker, our team try to make this system more usable so we add additional functions to it as follows :
+Besides integrating Docker, our team is trying to make this system more usable so we add some additional functions to it as follows :

 1. User can customize their required resources with CLI.
 2. The host maintainer can supervise the state of the server easily.